nikodemus/esrap/README.md

     http://pdos.csail.mit.edu/~baford/packrat/thesis/

-What irked me is ESRAP:
+What I wanted to improve in ESRAP:
-  - poor support of context-sensitive grammars (I was trying to implement parsing of YAML)
+  - add support of context-sensitive grammars (I was trying to implement parsing of YAML)
-    - specifically, when caching, context was not taken into considerations
+    - specifically, when caching, context should be taken into considerations
-  - interface for defining rules was very rigid: defining of a syntactic structure of a rule was done in a very limited DSL, extension of which required hacking of ESRAP itself
+  - make interface for defining rules more flexible: every now and then I needed a new feature of rule-defining DSL and it required hacking of core ESRAP code
-  - when I started hacking ESRAP few more subtle things occured to me:
-    - custom codewalker was implemented to account for special syntax sugar
-    - due to this fact, compiler macros had to be used to obtain reasonable speed,n which in turn prevented to define e.g. package-local rules.

-That said, I started this project in an attempt to fix some of those drawbacks, mainly, rigidity, hence the name suffix "LIQUID".
+  - like so many DSL-projects out there, ESRAP implemented its own codewalker, and would *greatly* benfit from not doing so:
+    - so I wanted to somehow reuse CL codewalker
+    - in particular, this would allow definition of package-local rules and switch from interpreter mode to compiler mode.
+Theoretically, this would make thing faster.

+The adjective, which suits the most to what I wanted ESRAP to be is "liquid", so I added it and started hacking...

-What it has now:
+What I was able to do until now:
   - full support of context sensitivity: you can 'register' variables, which store the context, and their value is taken into account, while caching results
-  - no limited duplication of codewalking - to give characters, strings and symbols, that define rules, 'special' meaning, CL-READ-MACRO-TOKENS is used;
+  - full reuse of CL's codewalker.
+    Special ESRAP syntax, which makes it so convenient in the first place, is achieved with help of CL-READ-MACRO-TOKENS library;
-    hence, ability to use *whole* CL, while defining rules - ESRAP-LIQUID is a 'proper' deformation of CL
+    hence, you are abile to use *whole* CL, while defining rules
-  - definition of a rule is not split into separate syntactic part (which can fail) and semantic part (which cannot fail and may contain costly operations).
+  - definition of a rule is not split into separate syntactic part and semantic part It gives more flexibility, but also more opportunities to write suboptimal code (e.g. the costly semantic operations may be performed for discarded results)
-    It is due to you, the writer, to perform costly operations in the end of rule flow, if you so wish
-  - rules may depend on additional arguments (such as CHARACTER rule, which has optional parameter, that specifies, which character it matches).
+  - rules may depend on additional arguments
-    That said, syntax of DEFRULE is now pretty much like syntax of DEFUN
+    (for example, CHARACTER rule, which accepts character it should match to) So, syntax of DEFRULE is now very close to syntax of DEFUN
+  - STREAMING!!!
+Currenly I'm teaching ESRAP-LIQUID to work with streams (and in general to parse lazily) Hence, soon it will be possible to actually implement Lisp-reader with it (i.e., concisely)
+  - debugging is done by setting *DEBUG* variable to T and recompiling the package.
+    After that every parse outputs to stdout a progress of parsing in nice indented way, which helps to untangle even most complicated bugs

 What's not yet done:
   - introspection features (description of a grammar)
   - case-insensitive terminals

-Usage is best illustrated by examples, so here they are.
+  - friendly parsing error reports

+Here are some examples of use.
 For more examples, see example-sexp.lisp, example-symbol-table.lisp, example-very-context-sensitive.lisp.
-For even more real-life examples see my YAML parser https://github.com/mabragor/cl-yaclyaml.
+For more real-life examples see my YAML parser https://github.com/mabragor/cl-yaclyaml.
-It makes extensive use of features, not found in original ESRAP and it would be very hard to implement otherwise.
+The parsing part uses ESRAP-LIQUID extensively, in particular, in ways different from traditional ESRAP.

 ```lisp
 ; plain characters match to precisely that character in text